By Chris Hankins || July 30, 2018

 - If America’s churchless were to form a nation, it would be the 8th most populous country in the world!

-- Doubling the number of existing churches in the US would still not be enough to reach out to all these people.
+- Doubling the number of existing churches in the US would still not be enough to reach all these people.

 Bottom Line: The number of churches per person in America has decreased dramatically.